JEM Grant Frequently Asked Questions

 The application goes through an internal review at the Department of Tourism first.
 Following the internal review, the applications are then reviewed by the Joint Effort Marketing Grant Committee, a panel of tourism partners throughout the state selected by the Council on Tourism who bring a balance to the process in terms of geography, expertise and tourism sectors.
 The final approval is made by the Secretary's office.

 Make a big first impression with the project description and goals.
 Your concept should be creative, well thought out and different from your competitors.
-Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and spending, which means you'll need a solid tracking plan.
+Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and visitor spending.
+To accomplish this, you'll need a solid visitor tracking plan.
 It may help to think of your application this way: The Department of Tourism is upholding the taxpayers' trust in dispersing grant money, and we must demonstrate that it's indeed good "investment marketing."

 Read about tracking your project expenditures.

 When is my application due?

-Applications must be submitted before 11:59 PM on the first day of the review month.
+Applications must be submitted by 11:59 p.m. on the first day of the review month.
 An email confirmation will be sent to the applicant when submitted through the electronic grant system.

 How soon after I apply will I know if I’ve been awarded a grant?

-Grant decision will be made 30-45 days following the grant deadline.
-The Grant Coordinator will contact you regarding the result of your application.
+A final determination will be made 30-45 days following the deadline.
+The Grants Coordinator will contact you regarding the result of your application.

 How often can I be reimbursed and how long does it take to get the reimbursement check?

 No more than two or three reimbursements should be requested.
-You should receive the reimbursement check about a month after requesting reimbursement and submitting paid project invoices.
-Write the payment information, including date, on the invoice as proof of payment.
+You should receive the reimbursement check about a month after requesting reimbursement and project invoices with proof of payment.
 Also remember to include proof of your organization’s matching funds for each reimbursement.
 For example, if you are requesting a $7,500 reimbursement for a first-year grant, you must also include proof of $2,500 in matching dollars from your organization.